SanderDR/iOS2dehandsApp/README.md

 ## How to work with the application ?
 To succesfully work with the application you have to run 3 different things on your mac.
 You wil have to run the workspace from the frontend, the xcodeproj from the backend and your local MongoDB.
+To succesfully run the backend you will have to do `swift package generate-xcodeproj` first so that it generates all files that are needed.
 When running the application for the first time you will have to register a user in the application.
 After registering you will automaticly log in and see the menu.
 You can post ads and these are unique depending on the name and user.